PeixotoDaniel/PeixotoDaniel/README.md

 <p align="center">
   <samp>
-    I am a aspiring junior back-end developer from <b>Viana do Castelo</b>
+    I am an aspiring junior back-end developer from <b>Viana do Castelo.
+Nice to meet you!</b>
     <br>
   </samp>
 </p>